ktadgh/Classical-Chess-Predictions/README.md

 Using logistic regression to predict the result of a chess game based on the players' ELOs and other factors The regression model predicts wins, losses and draws, and overall can predict the expected points more accurately than the ELO alone.
-## Future work
-Next, I want to use the pgn2data package and stockfish to analyze games and see how centipawn loss, number of blunders and other game data can predict the game winner, and assessing whether there are trends in performance metrics like these.

 ## Contents
 ├───Classical Project.ipynb - *Notebook containing the analysis and model*\
 ├───Database.ipynb - *The function used to generate the csv from the pgns* \